11 Times A-List Celebrities Became Real Life Heroes

 According to UK’s The Sun, the Mad Max: Fury Road star recently witnessed two teens in London on a stolen moped as they crashed it into a Mercedes and then fled the scene on foot.
 Hardy being Tom Hardy, he took off sprinting after them, vaulting over backyard fences until he eventually caught the perpetrators.
 (If you’ve seen, I dunno, Bronson, Taboo, or Warrior, which features one of the greatest fight scenes of all time, the image of Tom Hardy chasing you will forever appear in your nightmares.)
 He later described the scene in the most Tom Hardy-esque way imaginable, declaring: “I caught the c*nt.”
 Hey, at least he kept his clothes on.

 Believe it or not, Tom Hardy isn’t the only big-time actor known to break out an act of heroism when the situation calls for it.
-In fact, many of your favorite A-listers have made headlines in recent years for taking charge when things go south in real-life—from breaking up a drunken brawl to saving a woman from stepping into oncoming traffic.
+In fact, many of your favorite A-listers have made headlines in recent years for becoming celebrity heroes when things go south in real-life—from breaking up a drunken brawl to saving a woman from stepping into oncoming traffic.
 And that’s just Ryan Gosling.

-Herewith, we’ve compiled a complete list of Hollywood do-gooders.
+Herewith, we’ve compiled a complete list of celebrity heroes.
 And if you feel inclined to follow their lead and transform yourself into a full-blown, spandex-clad, evil-busting hero, know that there is a workout for that.

-Ryan Gosling was walking down 6th Avenue, in Manhattan, and saw a woman stepping off the sidewalk into oncoming traffic.
+Ryan Gosling was walking down 6th Avenue in Manhattan and saw a woman stepping off the sidewalk into oncoming traffic.
 (Turns out she was British, and was looking the wrong way.)
 He grabbed her by the arm, said, “Hey, watch out!”
 Since it was His Memeness who saved her, the Internet , of course, melted.
 The girl, a journalist, even wrote about the experience for the late Gawker, though she tried to play down Gosling’s heroics.
 “I’m sure the girl standing next to me, who confirmed Gosling’s identity, would have prevented me from meandering into an early grave [if he wasn’t there],” she wrote.
+Some people just aren’t impressed by celebrity heroes!

 Steve Buscemi may not be able to pass off as a “fellow kid,” but slap a firefighter’s uniform on him, and he’ll fit right in.
 Before the man achieved Bill Murray levels of cultural ubiquity, the actor was a New York City firefighter.
 In the days and weeks after 9/11, he rejoined his unit to volunteer downtown, clearing rubble and searching for survivors.
 He also returned to the unit in the wake of Hurricane Sandy.